-Each semester, students' Pell grants will be disbursed in two parts - 50% of that term's eligibility an initial disbursement at the beginning of the semester and the remaining 50% in a second disbursement At the 60% point of the semester.
+Each semester, students' Pell grants will be disbursed in two parts - 50% of that term's eligibility an initial disbursement at the beginning of the semester and the remaining 50% in a second disbursement at the end of the semester (typically mid-November).
 Students who are added late to a course or have late start classes, will be paid once that course begins.
-Students initially awarded after the 2nd disbursement will receive 100% of that term's eligibility.
+Students initially awarded close or after the 2nd disbursement will receive 100% of that term's eligibility.